 While washing the storm gear, the newly installed Jabsco pump failed again.
 I replaced it with the Johnson very quickly, less than 15 minutes, since by now I had become an expert at installing fresh water pumps.

 In the afternoon, there was some breeze but it only lasted until sunset.
 A large sailboat flotilla (16 boats) came and moored across the cove but they did not disturb us.
 However, a very large motor cruiser, almost a small ship, had anchored earlier nearby.
 Now, they launched a jet-ski which, while it raised the noise level, thankfully did not come too close.
 Alas, she was joined by a smaller motor cruiser, which also promptly launched its own jet-ski.
 This one was driven by a young punk who immediately set himself the goal of terrorizing all boats anchored in the cove.
 For at least 2 hours he drove his infernal machine to within meters of us, not only shaking the boats with his wake, but actually spraying us.
 I could almost touch him.
 Finally not being able to stand this torture anymore, I blew my air-horn and threatened to call the Limenarchio (Coast Guard).
-He pretended not to hear, but he did not come close to either Thetis or any other boat anymore.
+He pretended not to hear, but he did not come too close either Thetis or any other boat anymore.
 Eventually both cruisers left, and once again tranquillity was restored and we all were able to enjoy the magic hour when both the sea and the mountains are painted in hues of gold by the invisible magician.

 This is really my last night with Thetis.
 It is a gorgeous night.
 The moon, now almost full, was casting its silver light at the still waters and it was illuminating both the island and the mountains.
 The only sound was the occasional sound of a wake as it hits the rocks.
 It may had been the last night, but at least it was a perfect night on the water.